The EMT Basic is an extensive course broken down into 176 hours of knowledge. It consists of didactic, practical skills and final preparatory.

 Our lecturers and lab instructors are Physicians, Physician Assistants, Nurse Practitioners, Paramedics and Specialty Lecturers.
 We strive to mirror the information as if it was being presented in a medical school setting.
-The labs are completed at the school to make the student proficient in the various skills the EMT needs to know, before going out in the field.
+The lectures are completed online, and the labs are completed at the school to make the student proficient in the various skills the EMT needs to know, before going out in the field.

-Once you have completed the New York State EMT Basic Program the student will be eligible to sit for the New York State Certification Examination.
+Once you have completed the New York State EMT Basic Program the student will be eligible to sit for the New York State Practical and Computer Based Certification Examination.
 This certification is only good for three years.
-The EMT must take an EMT Refresher course before the three year time frame expires.
-Typically this is completed just six months prior to the expiration date, but can be completed sooner.
+The EMT must take an EMT Refresher course before the three-year time frame expires.
+Typically, this is completed just six months prior to the expiration date, but can be completed sooner.

 The EMT Program follows the New York State Department of Health Guidelines and National Registry Guidelines.

 All students will be required to have their FEMA certificates by the first day of orientation.
-This is a pre-requisite for all EMT Basic Original classes beginning 2019.
+This is a prerequisite for all EMT Basic Original.
 They must be brought in on a paper copy; NO electronic FEMA certificates sent to us will be accepted.

-This is a New York State Department of Health, Bureau of Emergency Medical Services Requirement.
 The student will complete each online course, then take the final exam.
-If they get a passing grade, the will be emailed a link from FEMA to down load their certificate.
-This must be printed out, and brought in the night of orientation.
+If they get a passing grade, they will be emailed a link from FEMA to download their certificate.
+This must be printed out and brought in the night of orientation.

 IS-5.A: An Introduction to Hazardous Materials